ColleagueRiley/Software-Rendering/README.md

 1. Init buffer and rendering context
 2. Draw to the buffer
-3. Blit buffer to screen
+3. Blit buffer to the screen
 4. Free leftover data

 ## Step 1 (Init buffer and rendering context)

 On X11 you start by creating a Visual (or pixel format) that tells the window how to handle the draw data.
-Then you must create a bitmap for the buffer to render with, RGFW uses a XImage structure for this.
+Then create a bitmap for the buffer to render with, RGFW uses an XImage structure for the bitmap.
 Finally, you create a Graphics Context (GC) using the display and window data.
 The GC is used to tell X11 how to give the window its draw data.

 This is also where you can allocate the buffer.
-The buffer must be allocated for each platform except for windows.
+The buffer must be allocated for each platform except for Windows.

 ```c
 XVisualInfo vi;